-Each are educated to PhD level and obtained (or are in the process of obtaining) an advanced teaching qualification in university level education.
+Each is educated to PhD level and has obtained (or is in the process of obtaining) an advanced teaching qualification in university level education.
 TFs variously design courses, deliver lectures, act as year coordinators, administer the first and second year integrated laboratory programmes, group and individual projects, and various outreach activities.

 One of the TFs also acts as the Senior Tutor for the first, second and third years.
 Two teaching fellows are responsible for MSc and some MRes admissions.
 TFs seek to innovate and improve the quality of the teaching and learning experience, refining the course content and teaching tools, and finding new ways to engage students in the coursework.